Alphabet, Microsoft, Amazon give Wall Street reason to cheer

 Microsoft's growing emphasis on cloud computing under Chief Executive Satya Nadella also put the company on track successfully transition away from its slowing business that relies on sales of personal computers.

 Alphabet's shares jumped 10.5 percent to a record high of $752.50 in early trading, adding about $50 billion to its market value.
-This gave Alphabet a market cap of about $522.5 billion, cementing its position as the second-most valuable stock after Apple Inc, which is worth about $660 billion.
+This gave Alphabet a market cap of about $522.5 billion, cementing its position as the second-most valuable stock after Apple Inc (AAPL.O), which is worth about $660 billion.

 "I think what you're seeing is these companies finally able to address the primary challenges that have been facing the businesses," said James Cakmak, an analyst at brokerage Monness, Crespi, Hardt & Co in New York.